 Is a Breast Reconstruction Right for Me?

 A woman’s breasts are an integral part of her femininity and identity.
-When faced with the loss of one or both breasts, having a plastic surgeon with breast reconstruction experience on your team is an important part of recovery.
+When faced with the loss of one or both breasts, having a board-certified plastic surgeon with breast reconstruction experience on your team is an important part of recovery.
 Dr. Holmes has performed numerous breast reconstruction procedures and understands the loss many women feel after mastectomy.
 Each woman in need of Reconstructive Breast Surgery has a unique journey.
 In support of yours, Dr. Holmes will offer you his expertise and guidance through every stage of the reconstructive surgery process.

 Women who have undergone or are planning to undergo a mastectomy surgery for breast cancer have the option of having reconstructive plastic surgery to replace the breast tissue, skin and nipple removed during surgery.
 During your consultation, Dr. Holmes will evaluate your anatomy, discuss your concerns and thoughtfully design a unique surgical plan that will safely and effectively meet your breast reconstruction goals.
-His recommendations will depend on many factors that include need for radiation, the quality of your skin and tissues and your personal preferences for breast reconstruction surgery.
+His recommendations will depend on many factors that include the need for radiation, the quality of your skin and tissues and your personal preferences for breast reconstruction surgery.
 Dr. Holmes will also work closely with your breast oncologist to coordinate surgical planning.

 About The Breast Reconstruction Procedure

-Although breast reconstruction using implants can be performed in a single stage, with permanent implants placed at the time of mastectomy, it is more common to perform reconstruction in stages in order to obtain adequate skin coverage.
+Although breast reconstruction using implants can be performed in a single stage at the time of mastectomy, it is more common to perform reconstruction in stages in order to obtain adequate skin coverage.
 When performed in stages, temporary implants called tissue expanders are placed beneath the skin and muscle of the chest at the time of mastectomy surgery.
 Over time these expanders are filled with saline until the desired breast size is reached.
 Dr. Holmes will perform this procedure in the office weekly.
 Tissue expanders allow the skin and chest muscles to expand to accommodate permanent implants.
 Once the expansion is complete (usually 4 to 6 weeks) a saline or silicone implant replaces the tissue expanders in an outpatient surgical procedure.

 As opposed to implant-based reconstruction, autologous tissue breast reconstruction utilizes your own body tissue to reconstruct the breast.
 Dr. Holmes may take tissue from sites, such as the abdomen or back, to create specific tissue flaps.
 Compared to surgery with an implant, this procedure is more complex, but also creates a more natural-looking breast that will change in size as you gain or lose weight and maintain more sensation.
 It also prevents the need of using a prosthetic silicone implant, which many women prefer.
 Another benefit is the procedure is performed in a single stage.